 Christopher Lindholst, CEO of a company that produces nap pods says customer inquiries for purchasing the pods have increased by 186% in just the past 2 years.

-Still feeling guilty about napping?
-Here’s some pretty successful people who swore by a daytime doze:
+Still, feeling guilty about napping?
+Here are some pretty successful people who swore by a daytime doze:

 · Salvador Dali

 · Napoleon Bonaparte

 · Thomas Edison

 · Winston Churchill